Genivia/ugrep/README.md

            --separator[=SEP]
-                  Use  SEP as field separator between file name, line number, col- umn number, byte offset, and the matched line.
+                  Use  SEP as field separator between file name, line number, col- umn number, byte offset and the matched line.
 The default is  a colon (`:').

            --sort[=KEY]